vraravam/natsumi-browser/README.md

 ## Meet Natsumi! 🦋
-Natsumi Browser (or Natsumi, for short) is a skin made for Firefox and its forks that adds lots of polish to the design by incorporating animations, blurs and more.
-It's pretty much the skin I personally use, but made public because people wanted the CSS.
+Natsumi Browser (or Natsumi, for short) is a skin made for Firefox and its forks that adds lots of polish to the design and adds new features to further enhance the browsing experience, while retaining customization options to allow you to fully make things yours.

 Natsumi is NOT a standalone browser.
-I don't even intend on making one.
+It only supports Firefox-based browsers that are not known to be hostile towards user personalization.

 > [!NOTE]
 > Please remember that Natsumi in the end is **my personal browser skin**.
 If you don't like a design